- AB Dartmouth College, Biology

 Overview of current research:

-My contribution to the development of a novel medical glue was highlighted this summer by articles in the Smithsonian Magazine, Science News, PBS and The Washington Post.
+My contribution to the development of a novel medical glue was highlighted a few years ago by articles in the Smithsonian Magazine, Science News, PBS and The Washington Post.
 (See articles below.)
 Other involvement is included on my Research page.